CSPR Resources

 This syllabus includes instructor contact information and mandatory meeting dates.
 It is updated every semester.

-Students can apply for up to $1,250 towards the cost of travel and/or fees incurred attending the conference.
-Additionally, students can apply to this fund more than once a year.
-If awarded, the fellowship is funded on top of any other funding the student may receive.
+Students may apply to this fund multiple times a year.
+Each successful application can provide up to $1,000 in funds towards the cost of registration, allowable travel expenses, and/or fees incurred attending the conference.
+This will be funded on top of any other funding the student is receiving.

 Norman and Edith Garmezy Fellowship Application